Using the Command 'cpupower' (with examples)

 Explanation:

-• --cpu all: Specifies that information should be provided for all available CPUs.
+• --cpu all: Specifies that the command should retrieve information about all available CPU cores.

 analyzing CPU 0: